REG 10.05.15 – Sponsored Awards -Effort Reporting Through TEARS (The Employee Activity Reporting System)

 8.1 Personnel actions, retroactive labor adjustments and effort reports are related because:

-8.1.1 Personnel actions establish pay sources (account number and object code) and the amounts to be funded from each source in the University’s payroll system for employees who are paid on a monthly basis.
+8.1.1 Personnel actions establish pay sources (project ID and account code) and the amounts to be funded from each source in the university’s payroll system for employees who are paid on a monthly basis.

 8.1.2 Retroactive payroll adjustments move payroll charges for the current or a previous month from the pay source originally charged to another pay source.